kas-gui/tutorials/src/calculator.md

 Here, you see, we didn't need to use `#[derive(Debug, Widget)]` since the `make_widget` macro does it for us.
 We also didn't need to mention the core or layout-data fields.
+None of the buttons are named (`_` is used instead) or typed since we never refer to them again and the type can be inferred.
-We didn't bother naming those buttons or even explicitly typing them (naming and typing are optional).
-Also notice that the `struct` type is unnamed, and similarly the following `impl` block doesn't name type.
+Also notice that the `struct` type is unnamed, and similarly the following `impl` block doesn't name type: `make_widget` creates an anonymous struct.
+(Since this is all implemented in macros and Rust does not natively support anonymous items or untyped struct fields, implementation details may sometimes slip through, especially in error messages.)

 #### Grid layout